stealthdave/potter_lamp/README.md

 (no desktop).
 This implementation of the Harry Potter lamp requires the following software:

+* Debian GNU/Linux 11 (Bullseye) Minimal (no desktop) for Raspberry Pi
 * Python 3 with Virtual Environments
-* OpenCV 3.2.0 with Python bindings
+* OpenCV 4.5.x with Python bindings
 * redis (primarily for communcation between threads)

 ## Install Requirements